mlhaus/food-store/README.md

 Update the about.php view to include the main content from about.html.

-Add the necessary PHP in the model (Page.php), view (about.php) and controller (Pages.php) to query the database and display the 3 employees.
+Add the necessary PHP in the model (Employee.php), view (about.php) and controller (Pages.php) to query the database and display the 3 employees.

 ## Part 4

 Update the products.php view to include the main content from products.html.

-Add the necessary PHP in the model (Page.php), view (products.php) and controller (Pages.php) to query the database and display the 8+ products (image, name, price, and featured icon).
+Add the necessary PHP in the model (Product.php), view (products.php) and controller (Pages.php) to query the database and display the 8+ products (image, name, price, and featured icon).
 The image can be generated from the product name.
 For example, "Organic Carrots" will become "organic-carrots.jpg".

 ## Part 5